 Museums are subject to full or partial closure; we suggest you confirm museum hours, exhibits and admission privileges.

 Some museums have cooperative free admission arrangements with other institutions.
-For example, the Bruce Museum, the Hudson River Museum and the Neuberger Museum of Art passes allow free admission to organizations in the Fairfield / Westchester Museum Alliance.
+For example, the Hudson River Museum and the Neuberger Museum of Art passes allow free admission to organizations in the Fairfield / Westchester Museum Alliance.
 Contact other museums to find out about their reciprocal arrangements.

 Museum passes are made possible through the generosity of Friends of the Irvington Library.